Skip to Main Content

 Contains reports generated by local government agencies, civic organizations, and metropolitan and regional planning agencies for major cities in the United States and Canada.

 Urban Studies Abstracts

 Provides indexing and abstracts for urban affairs, community development, and urban history.
-Some additional content may be freely available during the Covid-19 Pandemic.

 Community-based Grey Literature

 In researching the community organization, you will want to find a variety of sources.
 You will want to read information produced by the organization itself.
 Examples of such information are:

 - annual reports

 - other publications available via an organization's website.

 You might also want to look for any reports about the organization's work in local news sources.
 The Newspapers box on this page provides some resources to discover local news.